arunpersaud/TagOrganizer/README.md

 ## Features

-- Allow tagging of images using hierachical tags
+- Tagging of images using hierachical tags (single photos or multiple)
-- Allow adding and deleting tags and changing the hierachy
+- Adding and deleting tags and changing the hierachy
-- Allow selecting the shown images by tags (if multiple tags are selected, then the displayed photos will have all the tags, that is we use a logical 'and' between the tags)
+- Selecting the displayed images by tags (if multiple tags are selected, then the displayed photos will have all the tags, that is we use a logical 'and' between the tags), select by an area on the map, select by a min/max date
 - If a tag is selected that has children in the hierachy, all those items are also shown
-- Allow adding new photos from a directory (currently only .jpg and .JPG are supported)
+- Photos can be added by selecting a directory.
+All jpg/jpeg files in that directory will be added (including subdirectories)
+- Delete selected photos from the database and/or filesystem
-- Extract date from EXIF data
+- Extract date and geolocation from EXIF data
-- Option to show EXIF data
+- Option to show EXIF data and filename in single photo view (keys 'i', 'f')
+- Create a copy of selected photo in a certain directory
 - Import data from old F-Spot libraries

 ## User interface